-- 150 The large-scale WCB ascent region is identified with offline trajectories from the operational analyses from the Integrated Forecasting System (IFS) of the European Centre for Medium-Range Weather Forecasts (ECMWF), which is run with a spatial resolution of approximately 9 km with 137 vertical hybrid pressure-sigma levels [operational model version in October 2016 (cycl 41r2, ECMWF, 2016)] and includes parameterized shallow and deep convection (Tiedtke, 1989; Bechtold et al., 2008, 2014).
-The trajectories are computed with the Lagrangian analysis tool LAGRANTO (Wernli and Davies, 1997; Sprenger - 155 and Wernli, 2015) from 1-hourly 3D wind fields that are interpolated to a regular 0.5° grid and combine 3-hourly analyses with operational short-term forecasts in between.
+The large-scale WCB ascent region is identified with offline trajectories from the operational analyses from the Integrated Forecasting System (IFS) of the European Centre for Medium-Range Weather Forecasts (ECMWF), which is run with a spatial resolution of approximately 9 km with 137 vertical hybrid pressure-sigma levels - operational model version in October 2016 (cycl 41r2, ECMWF, 2016) - and includes parameterized shallow and deep convection (Tiedtke, 1989; Bechtold et al., 2008, 2014).
+The trajectories are computed with the Lagrangian analysis tool LAGRANTO (Wernli and Davies, 1997; Sprenger and Wernli, 2015) from 1-hourly 3D wind fields that are interpolated to a regular 0.5° grid and combine 3-hourly analyses with operational shortterm forecasts in between.
 To identify the WCB, trajectories were started globally every hour and every 80 km in the horizontal on 14 vertical levels (every 25 hPa between 1025 and 700 hPa) similar to the method applied in Madonna et al. (2014).
 WCB trajectories are subsequently selected as trajectories with ascent rates of at least 600 hPa in 48 h (e.g., Madonna et al., 2014).

-160 2.3 Convection-permitting simulation and online WCB trajectories
+2.3 Convection-permitting simulation and online WCB trajectories

-To simulate the WCB and its embedded convection, we use the fully elastic nonhydrostatic limited-area model COSMO (COnsortium for Small-scale MOdeling, Baldauf et al., 2011; Doms and Baldauf, 2018).
-The domain is centered in the eastern North Atlantic and extends from about 55°W to 5°E and 30°N to 65°N (e.g., Fig. 1j).
-The simulation is run in convection-permitting mode with a horizontal grid-spacing of 0.02° (~2.2 km) and with 60 vertical levels.
-We employed a one-moment

-- 165 six-category cloud microphysics scheme including prognostic water vapour (q_v) , liquid (LWC) and ice (IWC) cloud water content, rain (RWC), snow (SWC) and graupel (GWC), which is important for the explicit simulation of deep convection (Baldauf et al., 2011).
+To simulate the WCB and its embedded convection, we use the fully elastic nonhydrostatic limited-area model COSMO (Consortium for Small-scale Modeling; Baldauf et al., 2011; Doms and Baldauf, 2018).
+The domain is centered in the eastern North Atlantic and extends from about 55° W to 5° E and 30 to 65° N (e.g., Fig. 1j).
+The simulation is run in convection-permitting mode with a horizontal grid-spacing of 0.02° (~ 2.2 km) and with 60 vertical levels.
+We employed a one-moment six-category cloud microphysics scheme including prognostic water vapor (q_v) , liquid (LWC) and ice (IWC) cloud water content, rain (RWC), snow (SWC) and graupel (GWC), which is important for the explicit simulation of deep convection (Baldauf et al., 2011).
 While deep convection is treated explicitly at 2.2 km (e.g., Ban et al., 2014), we applied the reduced Tiedtke scheme for shallow convection (Tiedtke, 1989; Baldauf et al., 2011).
-3D COSMO fields were output every 15 minutes, which allows capturing the large temporal and spatial variability of embedded convection.
-The simulation is initialized at - 170 00 UTC 07 October 2016, and runs for 106 hours with initial and lateral boundary conditions from the ECMWF analyses with a horizontal resolution of 0.1° every 6 h.
+3D COSMO fields were output every 15 min, which allows the large temporal and spatial variability of embedded convection to be captured.
+The simulation is initialized at 00:00 UTC on 7 October 2016 and runs for 106 h with initial and lateral boundary conditions from the ECMWF analyses with a horizontal resolution of 0.1° every 6 h.

-The detailed WCB ascent behaviour is analysed with online trajectories computed during the COSMO simulation (Miltenberger et al., 2013, 2014), which are used to identify phases of embedded convective ascent in the WCB ascent region (Rasp et al., 2016; Oertel et al., 2019, 2020) The online trajectories are started every 2 h during the first 96 h of the simulation from a predefined starting region (which is determined based on the offline WCB trajectory positions) at seven vertical levels (250, 500, 750, 1000, 1500, 2000 and 2500 m a.s.l.).
+The detailed WCB ascent behavior is analyzed with online trajectories computed during the COSMO simulation (Miltenberger et al., 2013, 2014), which are used to identify phases of embedded convective ascent in the WCB ascent region (Rasp et al., 2016; Oertel et al., 2019, 2020).
+The online trajectories are started every 2h during the first 96h of the simulation from a predefined starting region (which is determined based on the offline WCB trajectory positions) at seven vertical levels (250, 500, 750, 1000, 1500, 2000 and 2500 m a.s.l.).